 Make sure that the area around your hive drains well.
 If your hive is at the bottom of a hill, then you’ll need a hive stand that’s a foot or two above the ground.

 Fortunately, there’s a solution for this too.
-Good ventilation as well as adding some wood shavings to the inner top cover helps to keep the heat in while absorbing the moisture.
+Good ventilation, as well as adding some wood shavings to the inner top cover, helps to keep the heat while absorbing the moisture.